mpavich2/OfficeEcommerceWebsite/README.md

 # How To Use

-Clone the project into visual studio.
-Open the Package Manager Console and run Update-Database.
+- Clone the project into visual studio.
+- Open the Package Manager Console and run Update-Database.
 This loads the database with some seed data.
-After that, the website is all ready to use.
+- After that, the website is all ready to use.
+- To access the admin account, the username is "admin" and the password is "password"

 # Features